15 Differences Between GoldMine and Salesforce

 Traditional contact managers like GoldMine are good for “list marketing”, as opposed to closed loop marketing.
 Groups of contacts can be created based on various criteria and these groups can be mass mailed or mass emailed.

-Salesforce.com has a number of advanced marketing features and can be set up for closed loop marketing.
-Campaigns can be created within Salesforce and then emails can be sent to campaign contacts by way of integration with an Email Service Provider such as VerticalReponse or ExactTarget.
-Responses are fed back into Salesforce.
+Salesforce has a number of advanced marketing features and can be set up for closed loop marketing.
+Campaigns can be created within Salesforce and then emails can be sent to campaign contacts by way of integration with an Email Service Provider or Salesforce’s Marketing Cloud.

 10. Customer Support Features